lebedov/icypher/README.rst

 Author
 ------
-See the included AUTHORS.rst file for more information.
+See the included `AUTHORS.rst`_ file for more information.

+.. _AUTHORS.rst

 License
 -------
 This software is licensed under the
 `BSD License <http://www.opensource.org/licenses/bsd-license>`_.
-See the included LICENSE.rst file for more information.
+See the included `LICENSE.rst`_ file for more information.

+.. _LICENSE.rst